VIKAS9793/KrishiRakshak-2.0/docs/journey.md

 - Support **multilingual output** (Hindi, Marathi, English)
 - Output not just predictions — but **₹-based savings estimates**

-These features didn’t come from a course.
+These features didn't come from a course.
 They came from spending time understanding **what real farmers need to act.**

 ---

 ## 🧠 What I Realized

-- You don’t need to be a developer to build impact.
+- You don't need to be a developer to build impact.
-- You don’t need to leave your full-time job to pursue meaningful innovation.
+- You don't need to leave your full-time job to pursue meaningful innovation.
 - You just need to **care enough to learn**, guide, and build with purpose.

 ---

-## 📍 Where It’s Going
+## 📍 Where It's Going

 KrishiSahayak is just a starting point.

-But it’s already:
+But it's already:
 - Helping visualize the **cost of disease** in monetary terms
 - Designed to be **adaptable to more crops and regions**
 - Built with **ethics and accessibility** in mind

-> It’s not made for show.
-It’s made to help.
+> It's not made for show.
+It's made to help.

 ---

 ## 🙏 Final Reflection

-I didn’t expect to lead a full AI project.
+I didn't expect to lead a full AI project.
 But thanks to the AI tools available — and my drive to design something real — I was able to build **a solution that stands for the people AI often forgets: the rural, the under-resourced, the non-digital-native.**

 If this tool helps even one farmer avoid losing a season, I will consider it a success.

 I built KrishiSahayak **not to impress judges**,
-but to serve those who don’t get judged at all.
+but to serve those who don't get judged at all.

 **— Vikas Sahani**
 Botany Grad | FinServ Professional | Builder of KrishiSahayak